Miracle-Uche/TMP-Mart-Analysis/README.md

 Most of our revenue comes in USD ($29.87M), showing strong U.S. market dominance.
 But we’re also growing across Europe with €11.37M and £7.08M, and gaining ground in Canada (CAD 4.71M) and Australia (AUD 2.71M).
 This diversity is great for reach, but it also means currency shifts can directly affect our bottom line."
 ### Recommendation from Exchange Rate Analysis
 To protect our profits from currency volatility, we should consider regularly monitoring exchange rates, setting dynamic pricing strategies for non-USD markets, and working with finance teams to hedge against high-risk currencies.
 This will help TMP Mart stay profitable no matter how the market moves.
+## Constraint
+Information on pickup goods and delivery time were not provided.